-- threatening and/or abusive language or actions to self and others. - physical aggression towards others (hitting, kicking, spitting, fighting, etc) - leaving the direct supervision of school staff without permission during school hours and/ or during school sponsored trips/events/activities. - entering school grounds before or after school hours without permission. - bringing/using/distributing alcohol, tobacco, nicotine products, or any other illegal or controlled substances including inhalants onto school grounds or to school sponsored trips/events/activities. - being on school grounds and/or attending school sponsored events under the influence of an illegal substance. - bringing/using/distributing energy drinks or supplements that have not been prescribed by a doctor or approved by parents and administration. - bringing or creating any sort of weapon (play and/or real guns, knives, or war-like objects, etc) onto school grounds or to school sponsored trips/events/activities. - theft of any kind. - persistent behaviors negatively affecting the school environment or the education of self or other. - harassment of students or staff. - threatening or sexually explicit behavior, speech, literature, videos, recordings, emails, text and/or voice messages.
+- threatening and/or abusive language or actions to self and others. - physical aggression towards others (hitting, kicking, spitting, fighting, etc) - leaving the direct supervision of school staff without permission or not reporting to a designated location during school hours and/ or during school sponsored trips/events/activities. - entering school grounds before or after school hours without permission. - bringing/using/distributing alcohol, tobacco, nicotine products, or any other illegal or controlled substances including inhalants onto school grounds or to school sponsored trips/events/activities. - being on school grounds and/or attending school sponsored events under the influence of an illegal substance. - bringing/using/distributing energy drinks or supplements that have not been prescribed by a doctor or approved by parents and administration. - bringing or creating any sort of weapon (play and/or real guns, knives, or war-like objects, etc) onto school grounds or to school sponsored trips/events/activities. - theft of any kind. - persistent behaviors negatively affecting the school environment or the education of self or other. - harassment of students or staff. - threatening or sexually explicit behavior, speech, literature, videos, recordings, emails, text and/or voice messages. - violating the Technology Acceptable Use Policy.